meshula/meshula.github.com/site/astro-site/src/content/papers/usd-liverps.md

 **References** — the **R** in LIVERPS — are a key mechanism for bringing external content into a stage.
 A reference introduces a complete prim hierarchy from another layer or asset, creating a new subtree in the namespace while preserving the source hierarchy.

+References may point to an entire layer (via its defaultPrim metadata) or directly to a specific prim path—such as /Asset/B/C.
-References can target entire layers or specific prims within a layer, making them versatile for assembling complex scenes.
+This makes them versatile for assembling complex scenes.
 A single prop, environment section, or character can be referenced multiple times at different points in the stage.
 Each reference is processed individually, with the composition algorithm executed separately for each reference.

 References are **unconditional**: once authored, they always participate in stage composition.
 This makes references essential for scene construction workflows where external assets must be integrated into the composed stage.